William L. Chaplin: Underground Railroad and arrest

 was the location for judicial proceedings related to legal cases involving those charged with encouraging enslaved persons to run away...
 Arguably, the most famous case involved the transfer of known Underground Railroad agent William L. Chaplin of New York from Montgomery County to Howard County in 1850 but there were many cases involving local free Blacks like that of Warner Cook, charged with enticing those enslaved to run away.

-Anticipating the Fugitive Slave Act of 1850, the Cazenovia convention was held on August 21 and 22 in 1850 in Cazenovia, New York.
+Anticipating the Fugitive Slave Act of 1850, the Cazenovia convention was held on August 21 and 22, 1850, in Cazenovia, New York.
 It was organized by Charles Bennett Ray and Gerrit Smith of the New York State Vigilance Association and attended by Frederick Douglass and Mary and Elizabeth Edmonson, who were fugitives during the Pearl incident and subsequently ran away.
 There were some 30 fugitive slaves that attended the convention.
 Chaplin was held in a jail, so his fiancé, Theodosia Gilbert, attended in his stead.

 James C. Jackson, Joseph C. Hathaway, and Chaplin split from other abolitionists and joined the Free Democratic party.